FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 solely on measurements observable external to the DUT/SUT.

-The DUT/SUT SHOULD NOT include features that serve only to boost benchmark scores — such as a dedicated “fast-track” test mode that is never used in normal operation.
+The DUT/SUT SHOULD NOT include features that serve only to boost benchmark scores - such as a dedicated "fast-track" test mode that is never used in normal operation.

 {::comment}

-    [MB109]: Some more elaboration is needed
+    MB109: Some more elaboration is needed

-    [VP]: This needs BMWG discussion as this chapter is a “boilerplate” copied from earlier BMWG documents.
+    VP: This needs BMWG discussion as this chapter is a "boilerplate" copied from earlier BMWG documents.

-    [MK]: Edited
+    MK: Edited
 {:/comment}

 Any implications for network security arising from the DUT/SUT SHOULD be